keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Koran Sangsorn.md

 **Koran Sangsorn** is the Squad lead of Glass One.
 He is a high-elf and psychic prodigy.

+Koran is a very serious man, clean shaven but but experienced face, wrinkled with stress.
+He is in his 400's.
+Koran is the most senior of the group, and has served in every major Iyamarian conflict since he was 118.

 Medium Humanoid
 AC: 17 (Medium Warcaster Armor)
 HP: 75 (8d8+24)